 Families often are curious about the interview.
 Our goal is to get to know both you and your student.
 What are your student's interests in and out of class?
 How does your student spend free time?
 What are you looking for in a secondary school?
 With dynamic classrooms that rely heavily on interpersonal relationships, we are looking for students whom we believe will thrive in that environment.
 We work with students every day and we know that there are a wide array of personalities.
 We carefully consider our observations in concert with the school records to create a complete picture of your student.

 We meet with families Monday through Friday, with appointments both during and after school to accommodate your schedule.
-We welcome visitors all year, but the majority of appointments for those interested in Fall 2019 admission will occur between mid-October 2018 and mid-January 2019.
-Interviews for Fall 2019 admission will begin on September 24, 2018.
-We recommend, but do not require, that students attend a Visit Day prior to their admission interview.
+We welcome visitors all year, but the majority of appointments for those interested in Fall 2020 admission will occur between mid-October 2019 and mid-January 2020.
+Interviews for Fall 2020 admission will begin on September 23, 2019.
+We require the completed application prior to the interview and we recommend students also attend a visit day.